You now can make secure payments online through Marketplace.

 To receive any one of the above listed cancellation benefits

 Complete a request for postponement/deferment form at the BEGINNING of the benefit year.
 After one full year of service, complete a request for partial cancellation for service/employment.
-For information concerning any cancellation benefit not listed here, please contact the Office of Student Loans at (870) 972-2285.
+For information concerning any cancellation benefit not listed here, please contact the Treasurer's Office at (870) 972-2285.